 Batarang web button, a simple system that is effective and has at this point been adopted by the vast majority of modern games.

-Other that the improved web slinging mechanics, the only other good element that exists in this average Spider-Man game is the attention to detail for fans of the character and the comics.
+Other than the improved web-slinging mechanics, the only other good element that exists in this average Spider-Man game is the attention to detail for fans of the character and the comics.
 You’ll find yourself pushing through the average gameplay because there’s tons of cool outfits, comic book pages, concept art and even more to unlock.
-Oh and of course, Stan Lee is in the game too (always a bonus).
+Oh, and of course, Stan Lee is in the game too (always a bonus).